UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Oncor’s coverage spans heavily populated regions across Texas, making it crucial to know if your new home falls within their delivery network.

-Navigating your electricity service in Texas can feel overwhelming, but understanding how Oncor Electric Delivery fits into the puzzle makes it much easier.
-As the state’s largest transmission-and-distribution utility (TDU), Oncor owns and maintains the physical infrastructure — the poles, wires, substations, and meters — that safely delivers power to your home.
-They do not sell electricity directly; instead, they work behind the scenes to ensure your lights stay on while you purchase your actual energy plan from a Retail Electric Provider (REP).
-Whether you are moving to a new home in North Texas, trying to decipher the delivery charges on your latest bill, or needing to report an unexpected power outage, getting familiar with Oncor’s services is your first step toward taking control of your monthly utility costs.
+Navigating your electricity service in Texas can feel overwhelming, but understanding how Oncor Electric Delivery fits into the puzzle makes managing your utility costs significantly easier.
+As the state’s largest transmission-and-distribution utility (TDU), Oncor owns and maintains the physical infrastructure — the poles, wires, substations, and smart meters — that safely delivers power to your home.
+They do not sell electricity directly; instead, they work tirelessly behind the scenes to ensure your lights stay on while you purchase your actual energy plan from a Retail Electric Provider (REP).
+Whether you are moving to a new house in North Texas, trying to decipher the TDU delivery charges on your latest bill, or needing to quickly report an unexpected power outage, getting familiar with Oncor’s essential services is your first step toward building a more reliable, energy-efficient home.

-• Oncor Power Outage Line: Call 1-888-313-4747 immediately if your power goes out or you discover dangerous downed lines.
+• Oncor Customer Service Number (Emergencies): Call 1-888-313-4747 immediately if your power goes out or you discover dangerous downed lines.

 Electric Only